MicrosoftDocs/Hololens/hololens/hololens-updates.md

 #### Configure automatic checks for updates

 You can use the **Update/AllowAutoUpdate** policy to manage automatic update behavior, such as scanning, downloading, and installing updates.

-This policy supports the following values:

-- **0** - Notify the user when there is an update that is ready to download that applies to the device.
-- **1** - Automatically install the update, and then notify the user to schedule a device restart.
-- **2** - Automatically install the update, and then restart the device.
-This is the recommended value, and it is the default value for this policy.

-- **3** - Automatically install the update, and then restart at a specified time.
-Specify the installation day and time.
-If no day and time are specified, the default is daily at 3 A.M.

-- **4** - Automatically install the update, and then restart the device.
-This option also sets the Settings page to read-only.

-- **5** - Turn off automatic updates.

 For more details about the available settings for this policy, see [Update/AllowAutoUpdate](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-update#update-allowautoupdate).

 > [!NOTE]
 > In Microsoft Intune, you can use **Automatic Update Behavior** to change this policy.
 For more information, see [Manage software updates in Microsoft Intune](https://docs.microsoft.com/intune/windows-update-for-business-configure).